Azure/azure-functions-kafka-extension-sample-confluent/README.md

 products:
 - azure-functions
 description: "This is a simple sample which shows how to set up and write a function app which writes to a kafka topic"
-urlFragment: "update-this-to-unique-url-stub"
 ---

-# Official Microsoft Sample
+# Azure Functions Kafka Extension Sample using Confluent Cloud

 <!--
 Guidelines on README format: https://review.docs.microsoft.com/help/onboard/admin/samples/concepts/readme-template?branch=master